 6. Collision Avoidance Systems

-These use a variety of sensors to determine whether a vehicle is in danger of colliding with another object.
+Use a variety of sensors to determine whether a vehicle is in danger of colliding with another object.
 They can, by design, detect the proximity of other vehicles, pedestrians, animals, and various other obstructions.
 If the vehicle is in danger of colliding with another object, the system will warn the driver, and some can even take other preventative actions such as pre-charging the brakes or apply tension to the seat belts.

 7. Driver Drowsiness Detection

-Driver drowsiness or awareness detection systems use a number of different methods to determine if a driver’s attention levels are waning.
+Driver drowsiness and awareness detection systems use a number of different methods to determine if a driver’s attention levels are waning.
 Some of these systems detect when the driver’s head nods in a motion that indicates drowsiness, while others use technology similar to lane detection warning systems.

 8. Hill Descent Control